-Back in the 1960’s surfers in the UK took to the water on ‘Malibu’ surfboards, inspired by the sounds of Dick Dale and The Beach Boys.
-Surf obsessed hepcats were also fuelled by the advertising men on both sides of the pond, as they started their slow and insidious global commercialization of surf culture.
+Transport yourself back to 1960.
+Surfers in the UK are taking to the water on ‘Malibu’ surfboards, inspired by the sounds of Dick Dale and The Beach Boys.
+Surf obsessed hep cats are being fuelled by the advertising men on both sides of the pond, as they started their slow and insidious global commercialisation of surf culture.

 Plenty of our brethren turn their nose up at any other surf riding craft that isn’t in their quiver.
-Personally, I don’t care what or how many boards you’ve got, how many times you get in the water, or how ‘accomplished’ you might be.
-I just wanna see you smile.
+Personally I don’t care what or how many boards you’ve got, how many times you get in the water, or how ‘accomplished’ you might be.
+I just want to see you smile.